• Skip to main content

 This tasty Squash Spread/Caviar recipe is called Kabachkovaya Ikra in Russian and is one of my favorite Russian cuisine recipes.
 It’s easy to make, vegetarian, and full of flavors.
 Perfect for spreads and bruschettas. -The Yummy Bowl

-Next, transfer the veggie bag on a baking tray to the oven and bake for 50 minutes.
+1. Poke holes in the bag with a toothpick, place on a baking tray, and bake for about 50 minutes.

 More Easy Squash Recipes